HussainAther/philosophy/causality/emergence.md

 of those individual states.
 The differences must be irrelevant with respect to the higher level H. Philosopher David Chalmers said a neural correlate of a conscious mental state can be mulltiply realized by "minimally sufficient neural subsystems correlated with states of consciousness" in "What is a neural correlate of consciousness?"

-In order to identify such a subsystem, we need to select a context at the level of mental states.
-As one among many possibilities, one may use the concept of "phenomenal families" for this purpose.
-A phenomenal family is a set of mutually exclusive phenomenal (mental) states that jointly partition the space of mental states.
-Starting with something like creature consciousness, that is being conscious versus being not conscious, one can define increasingly refined levels of phenomenal states of background consciousness (awake, dreaming, sleep, anesthesia, ...), wake consciousness (perceptual, cognitive, affective, ...), perceptual consciousness (visual, auditory, tactile, ...), visual consciousness (color, form, location, ...), and so on.
+We can look at phenomenal families, sets of mutualyl exclusive phenomenal mental states that jointly partition a space of mental states.
+Creature consciousness can give us refined levels of phenomenal states of background consciousness (awake, dreaming, etc.), wake consciosuness (perceptual, cognitive, affective, etc.), perceptual consciousness (visual, audotiry, tactile, etc.), and visual consicousness (color, form, location, etc.).

 Selecting one of these levels provides a context which can then be implemented as a stability criterion at Ls.
 In cases like the neural system, where complicated dynamics far from thermal equilibrium are